JoshuaFox/Google-Data-Access-Performance-Benchmarker/README.md

 # data-access-performance-benchmarker

-This tests performance of Google Datastore and to Memcache froma  Google App Engine Standard Environment service.
-New data sources can be easily added.
+This tests performance of persistence APIs  from a Google App Engine Standard Environment service.
+Google Datastore Cloud, Datasore GAE API, mmemcached, and GAE Memcache APIs are supported and more can  be easily added.

 ## Usage:
-- Be sure that `gcloud` is deployed and your default project is set
+- Be sure that `gcloud` is installed and your default project is set
 - If you want to test with memcached, edit `./src/main/webapp/WEB-INF/appengine-web.xml` to include credentials to a memcached instance.
 - Run `deployAndTest.sh`.
 - When it is done, run `buildCsvFromResultsFiles.sh` and open the `all-results.csv` in your favorite spreadsheet application.